Abderahmane Soussi

-Abderahmane Soussi (born 30 January 2003) is a Moroccan professional football player who plays as a forward for UAE Pro League side Al-Dhafra.
+Abderahmane Soussi (born 30 January 2003) is a Moroccan professional football player who plays as a forward for Montenegrin First League side Mornar.
 Born in Belgium, he is a youth international for Morocco.

 Club career

 On 3 June 2021, he signed a three-year professional contract with Antwerp.

 He made his Belgian First Division A debut for Antwerp on 25 July 2021 in a game against Mechelen.

 On 19 September 2024, Soussi signed a two-year contract with Raja CA.

 On 24 September 2025, Soussi signed a two-year contract with Al-Dhafra.

 International career

 Born in Belgium, Soussi is of Moroccan descent.
 He was called up to a pair of friendlies with the Morocco U20s against Spain U20s in April 2022.